-Garry's image (below) was selected as one of 10 finalists in the Travel category.
+My image (below) was selected as one of 10 finalists in the Travel category.
 Click on the image to view it on the Smithsonian page.

 The Story Behind the Photograph

-I had completed some photographic training on the Isle of Skye a few days before the image was taken and decided to stay on to make some images of my own.
+I had completed some photographic tuition on the Isle of Skye a few days before the image was taken and decided to stay on to make some images of my own.
 It's such a fabulous place for anyone visiting and a photographers dream.